hjgode/rdp-auto-login/RDM_keepbusy/ReadMe.txt

 REGEDIT4

 [HKEY_LOCAL_MACHINE\Software\RDPKeepbusy]
+"RDMconnectedSessionText"="Remote Desktop Mobile"
+;you may need to use "Remotedesktop Mobile" for above entry "UIcaptureChildWindowClass"="Input Capture Window" "MainRDMWindowsClass"="TSSHELLWND"
 ;the following lines define the posisition and length of an indicator line, do not touch if you do not know what that means ;the indicator line will blink green or red as long as RDM_KeepBusy is running ;red=no RDM running